 Advance CTE and Education Strategy Group are working with six U.S. sites to improve student completion of high-quality career pathways.
 The sites are formulating new partnerships between local school systems, higher education, employers, and state agencies.
 Advance CTE will provide research and resources that support sites to meet the objectives of the initiative and translate lessons from the sites into tools and resources that can be leveraged across the nation.
 The six U.S. sites are Boston, Massachusetts; Columbus, Ohio; Dallas, Texas; Denver, Colorado; Indianapolis, Indiana; and Nashville, Tennessee.
 Read more about the initiative here.

-Perception remains a serious challenge for engaging more learners in CTE.
-States, leaders, and communities are struggling to overcome the stigma associated with CTE.
-Advance CTE with support from the Siemens Foundation, commissioned focus groups and a national survey to explore the attitudes of current and perspective CTE families and learners.
-This research identifies key messages and themes CTE advocates should be employing to help position CTE as the best choice for each and every learner.
 The findings were used to create supporting resources to help states develop recruitment strategies to increase participation in CTE.
-Since the release of the research, Advance CTE has provided direct technical assistance to over 10 states to develop robust communications and outreach strategies and developed a wide array of tools and resources to put the research into action.
+Since the initial release of the research in 2017, Advance CTE has provided direct technical assistance to over 10 states to develop robust communications and outreach strategies and developed a wide array of tools and resources to put the research into action that will continue with the release of updated findings in 2021.
 All materials are branded as part of the CTE: Learning that works for America® campaign, a national branding campaign designed to help state and local leaders communicate about CTE.

 This work expanded in 2018 as Advance CTE developed a training to empower school counselors with the information they need to promote CTE.
 The one-day training is geared towards school counselors and related professionals, to help them better connect students with CTE programs of study.
-The workshop, Empowering Students to Pursue their Career Goals, Information and Resources for School Counselors, Guidance and Career Professionals empowers counseling professionals to:
+The in-person workshop was delivered to over 600 participants prior to the COVID-19 pandemic, and a virtual format will be offered beginning Fall 2021.
+The workshop empowers counseling professionals to:

 Learn more about promoting CTE here.